arcones/c-cheatsheet/C-cheatsheet.md

 sprintf(result,"%s %s",name,surname);
 printf("%s\n",result); // will print "Marta Arcones"
 ```
-To delete contents of a string to reuse it:
+Take note that all the strings created will have the null terminator `/0` at the end.
+This null terminator can also be used to delete the contents of a string variable in order to reuse it:
 ```
 myString[0] ='\0';
 ```